How is NAIWE different from other publishing-related associations?

 How do you pronounce NAIWE?

-Because it’s a mouthful to have to say “National Association of Independent Writers and Editors” all the time, we call it NAIWE, pronounced “nay-we,” in casual conversation.
+Because it’s a mouthful to say, “National Association of Independent Writers and Editors,” in casual conversation we refer to it as NAIWE, pronounced “nay-we.”
 It’s a lot simpler!
 Of course, we don’t have pronunciation officers patrolling the ranks, so if you want to pronounce it differently, that’s okay too.

 Who are the members of NAIWE?

-NAIWE members are professional, independent writers and editors from any country in the world.
-They include:
+NAIWE members are professional, independent writers, editors, designers, and other publishing professionals from any country in the world.
+They include

 - Writers of fiction or non-fiction